-An IAB-node which supports the mobile feature needs to meet both the general requirements of local area IAB-MT and the additional requirement applicable to the additional clause (suffixes B) in clauses 5, 6, 7,8,9,10,11 and 12.
-Where there is a difference in requirement between the general requirements and the additional clause requirements (suffixes B) in clauses 5, 6, 7,8,9,10,11 and 12, the tighter requirements are applicable unless stated otherwise in the additional clause.
+An IAB-node which supports the mobile feature needs to meet both the general requirements of local area IAB-MT and the additional requirement applicable to the additional clause (suffixes B) in clauses 5, 6, 7, 9, 10, and 12.
+Where there is a difference in requirement between the general requirements and the additional clause requirements (suffixes B) in clauses 5, 6, 7, 9,10 and 12, the tighter requirements are applicable unless stated otherwise in the additional clause.
+Requirements given in additional clause (Suffix B) in clauses 8 and 11 are only applicable to mIAB-MTs.

 < Next change >

-A.3.
+A.3B mIAB-MT Fixed Reference Channels

+A.3B.1 Fixed Reference Channels for PDSCH performance requirements (QPSK)

+The parameters for the reference measurement channels are specified in table A.3B.1-1 for FR1 mIAB-MT PDSCH performance requirements.

+Table A.3B.1-1: PDSCH Reference Channel for TDD UL-DL pattern FR1.30-1 and FR1.30-1A (QPSK)